-There is a 2.5% Net Smelter Royalty on all development and production ores and minerals extracted, milled and sold from the Leased Premises The quarterly Net Smelter Royalty shall commence upon the production and sale of ores from the Leased Premises.
+Under the agreement a quarterly Net Smelter Royalty of 2.0% shall be paid on all development and production ores and minerals extracted, milled and sold from the leased premises.
+The net smelter royalty shall commence upon the production and sale of ores.